-- Be mindful of the fact that eligibility and take up of FSM does not equate with pupils being considered of ‘low ability’ because of their social circumstances and ensure that all students are stretched and challenged at all levels of attainment.
+- Be mindful of the fact that eligibility and take up of FSM does not equate with pupils being considered of ‘low ability’ because of their social circumstances and ensure that all pupils are stretched and challenged at all levels of attainment

 All provisions made for Pupil Premium students will be aimed at accelerating progress and the range of provision that the school may consider making for this group could include: